lfricken/ti/coup/readme.md

 ## SECRET CONDITIONS LIST
 1. When the player that starts to your left is eliminated
 1. When the player that starts to your right is eliminated
-1. When you have 3 fleets on the board
+1. When you have 3 or more fleets on the board
 1. When you successfully call a bluff on an Agent action
 1. When you capture a planet
-1. When you have 3 stored influence
+1. When you have 2 or more stored influence
 1. When another player is eliminated in Combat you are participating in

 ## BENEFITS LIST
-1. Gain an Influence token to spend at the beginning of each of your turns
+1. Gain an Influence token at the beginning of each of your turns
 1. Gain 2 dice when participating in any Conflict
 1. Gain 3 dice when participating in any Conflict
-1. Immediately rearrange the fleets on up to two planets
+1. Immediately discard this, then rearrange the fleets on up to two planets
-1. Immediately draw 2 fleet cards
+1. Immediately discard this, then draw 2 fleet cards
-1. Immediately pick any deployed fleet and discard it
+1. Immediately discard this, then pick any deployed fleet and discard it
-1. Immediately take one influence from any planet
+1. Immediately discard this, then take one influence from any planet
-1. Immediately gain 1 Agent if you have lost any
+1. Immediately discard this, then gain 1 Agent if you have lost any
-1. Immediately place one influence of any player onto any planet
+1. Immediately discard this, then place one influence of any player onto any planet
-1. Immediately Choose a player to lose an Agent
+1. Immediately discard this, then Choose a player to lose an Agent
-1. Immediately move one of any influence from one planet to another
+1. Immediately discard this, then move one of any influence from one planet to another
+1. Immediately discard this, then examine all cards of another player

 ## FLEET STRENGTH LIST
 * Four of each of these values: 3, 4, 5, 6, 7, 8, 9

-## TODO DESIGN
-Penalties for bluffing or failing call?
-Lose agent.
-Cannot bluff and Next wrong call kills you.
-Secret objectives need careful consideration:

 ## TODO

-run a simulated two player in TTS

-find out staples card stock printing condense to printables create card backs
+run a simulated two player in TTS find out staples card stock printing condense to printables create card backs